KarlFarrugiaIcon/OreillyKatas2023/README.md

 ## Business Plan and Cost Analysis

-The business plan revolves around strategic partnerships, software development, and infrastructure resources to provide a user-friendly platform with personalised recommendations for travelers.
+The business plan revolves around strategic partnerships, software development, and infrastructure resources to provide a user-friendly platform with personalised recommendations for travellers.
 This involves ongoing investments in personnel, software development tools, marketing, and customer support.
 The revenue streams are diverse, encompassing subscription models, future transaction fees, advertising partnerships, and premium features, which help offset the operational costs and drive profitability.
 Road Warrior is commited to enhancing user experience and fostering strong customer relationships as part of its onging strategy, this ensures a sustainable and successful business.

 ![Business Model Plan](/Images/BusinessPlan/businessmodel.png)